aquefir/hinterlib/README.md

 available.
 There are also high-level `struct`s and function collections for automatically-memory-managed strings and generic arrays.

-Hinterlib also integrates a portable Mersenne–Twister 19937 algorithm (of the 64-bit variety), which is included as `<mt19937/random.h>`.
+Hinterlib also integrates a portable Mersenne&ndash;Twister 19937 algorithm (of the 64-bit variety), which is included as `<mt19937/random.h>`.

 Command line argument parsing is among the more recent additions to the library.
 Another relatively new addition is the table module for